 - Couples that have entered into a legally valid marriage and who decide to separate without obtaining a divorce, and;

 - Couples that are neither common law nor married but who have children.

-21. (1) A parent of a child or any other person may apply to a court for an order respecting custody of or access to the child or determining any aspect of the incidents of custody of the child.
+21(1) A parent of a child or any person may apply to a court for an order respecting decision-making responsibility of or parenting time to the child or determining any aspect of the incidents of decision-making responsibility of the child.

 Section 22(1)-(2) provides specificities about jurisdiction and states that the child must be habitually resident in Ontario, or at least present in Ontario when the application is made, and must have a real and substantial connection with the province.
 Also, significant evidence relating to the best interests of the child must be available to the court.
 You should note that this section does not need to be complied with if you would like to make or vary an order because there is a threat of serious harm or violence towards your child.

 Section 24(2)-(3) The court shall consider all factors related to the circumstances of the child, including

 - the child’s needs, given the child’s age and stage of development, such as the child’s need for stability;

 - the nature and strength of the child’s relationship with each parent, each of the child’s siblings and grandparents and any other person who plays an important role in the child’s life;

 - each parent’s willingness to support the development and maintenance of the child’s relationship with the other parent;